zowe/docs-site/docs/guides/IMPF-about.md

 **Note:** For more information on how to build the sample plug-in and install it to a CLI application, see the [README.md](URL) file in the [Sample Plugin GitHub repository](URL).

+## Follow the Zowe Sample PLug-in Tutorial

+Learn from Zowe experts about how build your own plug-ins!

 ## npm package requirements
 Plug-ins that you build using Imperative CLI Framework must include `@types/yargs` as a devDependency in the `package.json` file.
 The suggested version to use is 8.0.2.